bartificer/programming-by-stealth/docs/pbs41.md

 <input type="hidden" name="rating" id="rating_ipt">
 ```

 At the very simplest level we have a label, a span that contains the entire UI, and inside that, a span for thumbs up, and one for thumbs down.
-We use ARIA attributes to associate the label with the UI, and to mark the container span as a button group, and each inner span as an un-checked radio button.
+We use ARIA attributes to associate the label with the UI, and to mark the container span as a button group, and each inner span as an unchecked radio button.

 The one thing in the code above we haven’t seen before is the tabindex attribute – that was the first oversight in the star rating UI!

 ### The `tabindex` Attribute

 The `tabindex` attribute is used to mark an HTML element as being part of the tab-sequence of the page.
 By default, most HTML elements don’t appear in the tab-sequence, because they default to having a `tabindex` of `-1`.
-For an element to appear in the tab sequence it has to have a numeric `tabindex` greater than or equal to zero.
+For an element to appear in the tab sequence, it has to have a numeric `tabindex` greater than or equal to zero.
 Form elements have a default `tabindex` of `0`, hence, they can be tabbed to by default.

-The order elements appear in the tab sequence is determined by two things – the element’s position within the page source, and the value of the element’s `tabindex` attribute.
+The order elements appear in the tab sequence is determined by two things – the element’s position within the page source and the value of the element’s `tabindex` attribute.
 The sequence goes as follows — first, all elements with a `tabindex` of zero, starting at the top of the source, then all those with a `tabindex` of one, again, starting at the top of the source, then all those with a `tabindex` of two, and so on until there are no elements left to tab to, at which point the cycle repeats.

-Usually, unless you’re doing something unusual like using CSS to re-arrange large chunks of your form, a `tabindex` of zero on all form elements will probably give you the behaviour you want.
+Usually, unless you’re doing something unusual like using CSS to rearrange large chunks of your form, a `tabindex` of zero on all form elements will probably give you the behaviour you want.
 Since the standard form elements all default to a `tabindex` of zero anyway, that means you usually only have to explicitly add the `tabindex` attribute to custom UI elements like our thumb rating example, and you’ll almost always be setting it to zero.

 ### Making Custom UI Elements Look Clickable

-With the help of a little CSS we can use the shape of the mouse pointer to help regular users understand that they can click on our thumbs up and thumbs down icons.
+With the help of a little CSS, we can use the shape of the mouse pointer to help regular users understand that they can click on our thumbs up and thumbs down icons.
 We might also use the `:hover` pseudo-class for the same reason.
 The CSS below does both:

 ```css
 /* Style the Ratings UI */